Progesterone: Metabolism

-The metabolism of progesterone is rapid and extensive and occurs mainly in the liver, though enzymes that metabolize progesterone are also expressed widely in the brain, skin, and various other extrahepatic tissues.
-Progesterone has an elimination half-life of only approximately 5 minutes in circulation.
+The metabolism of progesterone is rapid and extensive, and it occurs mainly in the liver, though enzymes that metabolize progesterone are also expressed widely in the brain, skin, and various other extrahepatic tissues.
+Progesterone has an elimination half-life of only approximately five minutes in circulation.
 The metabolism of progesterone is complex, and it may form as many as 35 different unconjugated metabolites when it is ingested orally.
-Progesterone is highly susceptible to enzymatic reduction via reductases and hydroxysteroid dehydrogenases due to its double bond (between the C4 and C5 positions) and its two ketones (at the C3 and C20 positions).
+Progesterone is highly susceptible to enzymatic reduction via reductases and hydroxysteroid dehydrogenases because of its double bond (between the C4 and C5 positions) and its two ketones (at the C3 and C20 positions).